 6. Salt and Pepper: Don’t forget to season the shrimp with salt and pepper to bring out their natural flavors.
 Add these two basic seasonings to the marinade or sprinkle them directly on the shrimp.

-See also How long should i cook chicken breast in air fryer
+See also How long to cook raw meatballs in tomato sauce

 Remember that the seasoning and marinade should complement the delicate flavor of Argentine red shrimp rather than overpowering it.
 Feel free to experiment with different combinations and adjust the quantities according to your personal taste preferences.
 Enjoy cooking and savoring these succulent shrimp!